iiitu-force/hacktoberfest22/README.md

 10. Celebrate - you've done your first pull request!!

+---

 ## How to get started with Git and GitHub?

 If you are new to Git and GitHub, you can check out this [Git and GitHub tutorial](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-git) by DigitalOcean.

+---

+### Note

+-   This repository is open to all members of the GitHub community.
+Any member can contribute to this project without being a collaborator.
+-   This repository is for Hacktoberfest 2022.
+If you are looking for Hacktoberfest 2021, please visit [this repository](https://github.com/iiitu-force/Hacktoberfest-2021).